gtheys/dotfiles/vim/vim.symlink/plugged/tsuquyomi/README.md

 ### Show quickfix
 When a buffer is saved, Tsuquyomi checks syntax and semantics.
-And if it contains errors, Tsuquyomi show them to Vim quickfix window.
+And if it contains errors, Tsuquyomi shows them to Vim quickfix window.

+If your use TypeScript v1.6.0 or later, you can use `:TsuquyomiGeterrProject` command.
+This command shows all compilation errors contained in your project to quickfix window.

+### Disable Default Mappings
+If you do not want to use the default mappings please add `let g:tsuquyomi_disable_default_mappings = 1` to your `.vimrc` file.

 ### Configure compile options
 Make [tsconfig.json](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json).